 The Winemaking Team

-From the beginning of the venture, Eileen Crane, CEO and founding winemaker, has directed Domaine Carneros.
-A highly respected professional enologist, she is the single most experienced sparkling winemaker in the United States.
-Crane was joined in 2008 by Pinot Noir winemaker TJ Evans.
+From the beginning of the venture until the 2020 harvest, Eileen Crane, founding winemaker, directed Domaine Carneros.
+A highly respected professional enologist, she is considered the single most experienced sparkling winemaker in the US.
+Zak Miller and TJ Evans joined the team in 2008 with Zak working alongside Eileen on the sparkling wines, becoming winemaker upon Eileen’s retirement.
+TJ is the lead Pinot Noir winemaker.

 A Carneros Landmark